btrask/stronglink/README.md

 I also considered several LSM-tree databases, but LMDB has a very efficient implementation and I didn't end up completely sold that LSM-trees are worth it over b-trees.

 Once SQLite4 is released, the plan is to switch to its back-end API so you can drop in any back-end that supports SQLite.

+**Why build a "high level file system" on top of the real (OS) file system?**
+EarthFS is built on top of the file system for the same reason most databases are built on top of the file system: because file systems are completely effective at their core purpose of multiplexing block devices between multiple applications.

+EarthFS uses the file system as much as it can to provide concurrent write access, and uses a low level database to efficiently and atomically track meta-data.
+The database doesn't support concurrent writes, and the file system doesn't support ACID (directly).

+EarthFS can't replace low level file systems and doesn't try.
+Carelessly mapping content addresses to file names, without all of features EarthFS provides to make them usable, doesn't work.
+EarthFS can track file names as meta-data, but it can't guarantee that names are unique.
+EarthFS files are immutable, and handling edits safely (in the face of network partitions) and efficiently requires extra planning.

+Asking users to throw away their existing file systems in order to run EarthFS would be a show-stopper.
+The World Wide Web is fairly popular (to put it lightly), but ChromeOS still hasn't supplanted traditional operating system.

 **What about copyright?**
 Don't upload things you don't own the copyright to.
 You're free to ask people not to republish your content and send takedown requests to their web host or ISP if they don't comply.
 The laws don't magically change just because a new technology comes along.